-The vision for this project is to establish a platform for long-term cooperation between the hardware researchers in the Electronic devices group and the system identification researchers in the Automatic control group at the Department of Electrical Engineering at Linköping University.
+The vision for this project is to establish a platform for long-term cooperation between more hardware-oriented researchers and the system identification researchers in the Automatic control group at the Department of Electrical Engineering at Linköping University.
 The long-term goal is to be able to combine novel hardware solutions with accurate and reliable correction and predistortion techniques in order to be able to develop state-of-the-art devices with low power consumption and high accuracy.
-The plan is to perform this within the existing Automatic control group, in order for this project to be able to benefit from the research there on related application areas.
+The plan is to perform this within the existing Automatic control group, in order for this project to be able to benefit from the research there on adjacent application areas.

 Initially, the plan is to investigate dynamic nonlinear predistortion of an outphasing PA as well as static error correction for a recently developed ADC.
 After three years, the vision is to have developed these methods further and to have made at least one of them adaptive in order to be able to follow a time-varying system.

-- D. Ho, J. Linder, G. Hendeby, M. Enqvist.
+- D. Ho, J. Linder, G. Hendeby, and M. Enqvist.
 Vertical modeling of a quadcopter for mass estimation and diagnosis purposes.
-In Proceedings of the Workshop on Research, Education and Development on Unmanned Aerial Systems (RED-UAS), Linköping, Sweden, October 2017.
+In Proceedings of the Workshop on Research, Education and Development on Unmanned Aerial Systems (RED-UAS), pages 192-197, Linköping, Sweden, October 2017.
 (Related publication)

 - J. Linder and M. Enqvist.
 Identification and prediction in dynamic networks with unobservable nodes.
 In Proceedings of the 20th IFAC World Congress, Toulouse, France, July 2017.
 (Related publication)